liger1978/mattermost/README.md

 ### Upgrading Mattermost

-This module will elegantly upgrade your Mattermost installation.
-To upgrade just specify the next version when it is released, for example:
+The module can elegantly upgrade your Mattermost installation.
+To upgrade, just specify the next version when it is released, for example:

 ````puppet